 The book of Joshua comes in two parts.
 First the Conquest of the Promised Land; and second the Occupation of the Promised Land.
 If we imagine that the Promised Land is our hearts, then the conquest of God of our hearts is won as we surrender and allow Him to overcome us and occupy us.
 His relentless and faithful pursuit of us is evidenced throughout the books of the Holy Bible.
 For God to continue to occupy our hearts, His Promised Land, we must be equally relentless in our faithful pursuit to know Him more deeply than ever before.
-Joshua is one of the books of legendary history.
+During a time of great uncertainty, Joshua trusted God to lead him.
+When we allow God to lead us through this perilous life, He works in mysterious, unfamiliar, surprising, awesome ways.
+As we walk around our Jericho six times, trusting God, clarity replaces our uncertainty every time!
+Joshua was born in slavery in Egypt, and yet God chose a young, uneducated slave to become a valiant captain of His great army.
+We too have been drafted into His service.
+This is a fabulous illustrated commentary on the book of Joshua.

 God spoke directly to Moses and after his death the Lord spoke directly to Joshua.
 “No one will be able to stand up against you all the days of your life.
 As I was with Moses, so I will be with you; I will never leave you or forsake you.
 Be strong and courageous, because you will lead these people to inherit the land I sore to their forefathers to give them.
 Be strong and very courageous.
 Be careful to obey all the law.”
 (Josh 1:5-7)